rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

     ```
     ssh -Y <CNetID>@midway3.rcc.uchicago.edu
     ```

+???+ note
-**NOTE**: XQuartz is required to enable trusted X11 forwarding on a Mac.
+    XQuartz is required to enable trusted X11 forwarding on a Mac.

 ## Connecting with ThinLinc
 ThinLinc is a remote desktop server used to connect to Midway and obtain a remote graphical user interface (GUI).
 We recommend using ThinLinc to use software that requires a GUI.